syall/domy-demo/README.md

 ## Technical Notes

-The demo is a simple static html page that uses the [`monaco-editor`](https://github.com/Microsoft/monaco-editor).
+The demo is a simple static HTML page that uses the [`monaco-editor`](https://github.com/Microsoft/monaco-editor).

 ### domy.js